anaximeno/Shazam/README.md

 ### Tests

-The tests are inside the tests folder which inside is the script run_test.sh responsible for running the tests and the main test file named tests.cpp which contains all tests inside.
-So, basically, to run the unit and integration test on that file, it would be necessary to execute the following commands:
+The tests are inside the tests directory.
+To run the tests, you'll have hust to run the bash script named 'run_test.sh', located inside the tests dir.
+The file named tests.cpp contains all tests inside.
+Basically, to run the unit and integrations tests of the program the following commands should be executed:

 ```bash
 cd ./tests